Editorial style

 Language Hero Banner

-UDAR’s editorial style guide is a blend of older UC Berkeley-specific style choices and other sources, many of which are outdated.
-We are transitioning to the Merriam-Webster Dictionary and the Associated Press Stylebook, the university’s preferred guides.
-This online guide covers editorial issues that are common in advancement communications, including academic terms, Athletics guidelines, university references, and bias-free language.
+The Associated Press Stylebook and Merriam-Webster Dictionary are the university’s preferred guides.
+UC Berkeley faculty, staff, and students can access the AP Stylebook with their CalNet ID.
+This guide covers editorial issues that are common in advancement communications, including academic terms, Athletics guidelines, university references, and bias-free language.

 General Style Preferences